-Many animals that arrive at the shelter do have an owner but have somehow discovered themselves lost or managed to escape their home for what they think will be playtime.
-If you have lost your pet, below are a few tips and resources we hope will help you recover your pet quickly.
+Many animals that arrive at the shelter do have an owner but have become lost or managed to escape their home for what they think will be playtime.
+If you lost your pet, here are a few tips and resources we hope will help you recover your pet quickly.

 Microchip and Register Your Pet

 Implanting a microchip is a quick and inexpensive process.
-The Burbank Animal Shelter adoption fees include implantation of a microchip.
-This is a preventative step that could be the link to your pet some day.
-Should your pet find itself lost, any shelter or rescue organization will first scan the animal to see if it has a microchip, and therefore, an owner.
-The shelter can access national registries with owner information.
+The Burbank Animal Shelter’s adoption fees include implantation of a microchip.
+This is a preventative step that could reunite you with your pet some day.
+If your pet is found, any shelter or rescue organization will first scan the animal to see if it has a microchip, and therefore, an owner.
+The shelter can access national registries with the owner’s information.
 PLEASE NOTE: In addition to implanting the microchip, you must register your animal with the microchip company and keep your contact information up-to-date.

 Tips for Finding Your Lost Pet

-• File a lost report with your local animal shelter and follow up with them often since information in the book could inadvertently be missed.
+- File a lost report with your local animal shelter and follow up with them often since information could inadvertently be missed.

-• Remember that you must continuously search for your lost pet and ultimately the search will only be as good as the effort you put forth, so don’t give up.
+- Remember that you must continuously search for your lost pet.
+Ultimately the search will only be as good as the effort you put forth, so don’t give up.